-Upon the recommendation of our board of directors or chief executive officer, the Committee will from time to time consider performancebased equity incentives.
+Upon the recommendation of our board of directors or chief executive officer, the Committee will from time to time consider performance-based equity incentives.
 For example, the March 2006 option grants to Mr. Krakauer, Mr. Hartlove, Ms. Miller Nam, Mr. Hwang and Mr. Lee were performance-based incentives under the MagnaChip Semiconductor LLC Equity Incentive Plan and were intended by our board of directors to further encourage these executive officers to advance MagnaChip toward an initial public offering of our common equity or other return on investment for our equityholders.
 The relative size of the grants varied among the grantees depending upon the rank of the offices held by the grantees at the time of the grant.
 The board made these grants at an exercise price above the then-fair market value of our common units.
 An installment of 25% of the common units subject to the options become vested and exercisable upon the earlier of: (1) the date of the first closing of a firmly underwritten public offering for any of our equity securities, and (2) the date, as designated in the sole discretion of the Committee, on which our equityholders as of October 6, 2004 achieve a 250% return on their investment.
-The remaining 75% of the common units subject to the options become vested and exercisable as to 25% of such common units on each of the first three successive annual anniversaries of the first vesting event, subject to the grant date, and the amounts of each grant are described in greater detail under "Grants of Plan Based Awards for the Fiscal Year Ended December 31, 2006."
+The remaining 75% of the common units subject to the options become vested and exercisable as to 25% of such common units on each of the first three successive annual anniversaries of the first vesting event, subject to the grantee's continuous employment from the grant date to each such vesting date.
+The options expire on the tenth anniversary of the grant date, and the amounts of each grant are described in greater detail under "Grants of Plan Based Awards for the Fiscal Year Ended December 31, 2006."
 The Committee determined the number of options to be appropriate based on improvement to our operating cash flow, acceleration of profit development and our overall performance.